Victoric3/Victoric3/README.md

 - 👋 Hi, I’m victor
-- 👀 I’m interested in Ui/Ux design
+- 👀 I’m interested in react and nodejs
-- 🌱 I’m currently learning JavaScript
+- 🌱 I’m currently working for alphamagnet
-- 💞️ I’m looking to collaborate on front end projects
+- 💞️ I’m looking to collaborate on full stack projects
 - 📫 How to reach me +2349139163346

 <!---